aubble/goTunneLS/README.md

 ####Required Server Fields

-Cert -- path to the certificate file to send to client
+Cert -- path to the certificate that the server presents to clients

-Key -- path to the key file
+Key -- path to the key file of the Cert

 ####Optional Server fields